SkylineCommunications/dataminer-docs/connector-help/connector_help/opVision_OPV9000.md

 The protocol uses serial communication to retrieve information and to control the device.

-The connector will export other drivers depending on the installed racks at the device.
+The connector will export other connectors depending on the installed racks at the device.
 The exported connectors are described in the exported connectors section.

-### Ranges of the Driver
+### Version Info

 | **Range** | **Description**  |
 |------------------|------------------|